The AI action figures might be fun, but they’re also a reminder: everything we do online has an impact.

 This isn’t just about one LinkedIn trend.
 There will be more like it.
 And as AI becomes more integrated into our everyday tools, the amount of energy required to support these interactions is going to rise, and with it, our digital carbon emissions.

 We’re not saying don’t use AI.
-It’s a powerful tool that can help with productivity, creativity and problem-solving.
+AI Generative Transformers (like Chat GPT and Gemini) and AI development tools such as Claude are powerful tools that can help with productivity, creativity and problem-solving.
 But we do need to become more intentional about how and why we use it.

 What can we do?